cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 }
 ```

 Here, the "wasm", "callback", and "router" fields are all intended for separate middlewares that will exclusively read those fields respectively in order to execute their logic.
 This allows multiple modules to read from the memo.
+Middleware should take care to reserve a unique key so that they do not accidentally read data intended for a different module.
+This issue can be avoided by some off-chain registry of keys already in-use in the JSON object.

 #### Reasoning